 The chart on page 5 illustrates the different clusters and standards recommended for instructional emphasis.
-Standards that are recommended for greater emphasis are indicated with a check mark while those that are recommended for instruction after the administration of the 2014 Grade 3 Common Core Mathematics Test are indicated by the word "Post."
+Standards that are recommended for greater emphasis are indicated with a check mark while those that are recommended for instruction after the administration of the 2015 Grade 3 Common Core Mathematics Test are indicated by the word "Post."
 The instructional emphasis recommended in this chart is mirrored in the Grade 3 test design, whereby clusters and standards that are recommended for greater emphasis will be assessed in greater number.
-Standards recommended for greater emphasis that are designated for instruction after the administration of the 2014 Grade 3 Common Core Mathematics Test, while not tested, will be fundamental in ensuring that students are prepared for Grade 4 instruction.
+Standards recommended for greater emphasis that are designated for instruction after the administration of the 2015 Grade 3 Common Core Mathematics Test, while not tested, will be fundamental in ensuring that students are prepared for Grade 4 instruction.

-Cluster Emphasis Domain Cluster Standard

-3.OA.1

-Represent and solve problems 3.OA.2

-involving multiplication and division.
-3.OA.3 ✓

-and division.
-3.OA.4

-Operations and Understand the properties of 3.OA.5

-Algebraic Thinking multiplication and the relationship between multiplication and division.
-3.OA.6

-Multiply and divide within 100.
-3.OA.7

-Solve problems involving the four 3.OA.8 ✓

-Major Clusters operations, and identify and explain patterns in arithmetic.
-3.OA.9

-Number and 3.NF.1

-Operations - Fractions Develop understanding of fractions as numbers.
-3.NF.2

-3.NF.3 ✓

-Solve problems involving measurement and estimation of intervals of time, liquid volumes, and masses of objects.
-3.MD.1

-Measurement and Data 3.MD.2

-Geometric measurement: understand concepts of area and relate area to multiplication and to addition.
-3.MD.5

-3.MD.6

-3.MD.7 ✓

-Measurement and Data Represent and interpret data.
-3.MD.3

-Supporting 3.MD.4 Post

-Clusters Geometry Reason with shapes and their attributes.
-3.G.1 Post

-3.G.2

-Number and Operations in Base Ten Use place value understanding and properties of operations to perform multi-digit arithmetic.
-3.NBT.1

-Additional Clusters 3.NBT.2

-3.NBT.3

-Measurement and Data Geometric measurement: recognize perimeter as an attribute of plane figures and distinguish between linear and area measures.
+Cluster Emphasis Domain Cluster Standard 3.OA.1 Represent and solve problems involving multiplication 3.OA.2 and division.
+3.OA.3 ✓ 3.OA.4 Operations and Understand the properties of 3.0A.5 Algebraic Thinking multiplication and the relationship between multiplication and division.
+3.OA.6 Multiply and divide within 100.
+3.OA.7 Solve problems involving the four 3.OA.8 ✓ Major Clusters operations, and identify and explain patterns in arithmetic.
+3.OA.9 Number and 3.NF.1 Operations - Fractions Develop understanding of fractions as numbers.
+3.NF.2 3.NF.3 ✓ Measurement and Data Solve problems involving 3.MD.1 measurement and estimation of intervals of time, liquid volumes, and masses of objects.
+3.MD.2 Geometric measurement: understand concepts of area and relate area to 3.MD.5 3.MD.6 multiplication and to addition.
+3.MD.7 ✓ Measurement 3.MD.3 Supporting and Data Represent and interpret data.
+3.MD.4 Post Clusters Reason with shapes and their attributes.
+3.G.1 Post Geometry 3.G.2 Number and Use place value understanding and 3.NBT.1 Additional Operations in Base Ten properties of operations to perform multi-digit arithmetic.
+3.NBT.2 3.NBT.3 ClustersGeometric measurement: recogMeasurementperimeter as an attribute of place Geometric measurement: recognize perimeter as an attribute of plane figures and distinguish between linear and area measures.
 3.MD.8 Post

-✓ = Standards recommended for greater emphasis

-Post = Standards recommended for instruction in May-June
+\checkmark = Standards recommended for greater emphasis Post = Standards recommended for instruction in May-June